-- 1. Disconnect the network cable. - 2.
-Press and hold the Control button while reconnecting power. - 3.
+- 1. Disconnect power from the camera. - 2.
+Press and hold the Control button and reconnect power. - 3.
 Keep the Control button pressed until the Status indicator color changes to amber (this may take up to 15 seconds). - 4.
 Release the Control button. - 5.
 When the Status indicator changes to green (which may take up to 1 minute), the process is complete and the camera has been reset.
 The unit now has the default IP address 192.168.0.90